Dplyr

 Rows

-There four main verbs (i.e. functions) to manipulate rows.
-These are:
+The four main verbs (i.e. functions) to manipulate rows are:

 Columns

-There six main verbs (i.e. functions) to manipulate columns.
-These are:
+The six main verbs (i.e. functions) to manipulate columns are:

-If you would like to carry out one of the column functions with multiple columns you can look at the official documentation for the following functions:
+If you would like to use one of the column functions with multiple columns you can look at the official documentation for the following functions:

 Grouping